 Alternative to Buying Title Insurance: Warranty of Title

 A warranty of title, also called a Georgia Warranty Deed, is a legal document where the seller guarantees the transfer of ownership of the property to the buyer.
 This document chiefly protects buyers from future problems that may arise due to:

 - Outstanding property or federal income taxes

-In Georgia, a lender’s policy is automatically included in the closing costs and is a non-negotiable purchase.
-However, keep in mind that this policy only extends its coverage to the lender.
-You need a separate homeowner’s title policy to protect yourself from title defects.
+If you are obtaining a mortgage then a lender’s policy is a non-negotiable purchase added to the closing costs.
+While this policy extends its coverage only to the lender, you require a homeowner’s title policy to protect yourself from title defects.